amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 nasdaq100 <- nasdaq100[order(as.Date(nasdaq100$date, "%m/%d/%Y"), decreasing = TRUE),]
 ```
 <BR><BR>
 Here is the pattern maker function.
-This will take our raw market data and scale all of it so that we can compare any symbol with any other symbol.
-It then subtracts the different day ranges requested by the ``days`` parameter and puts them all on the same row along with the outcome.
+This will take our raw market data and ``scale`` it so that we can compare any symbol with any other symbol.
+It then subtracts the different day ranges requested by the ``days`` parameter using the ``diff`` and ``lag`` calls and puts them all on the same row along with the outcome.
 To make things even more compatible, the ``roundByScaler`` parameter can round results.

 ```r